trifectatechfoundation/teach-rs/content/mods/A-foundations/topics/slices/slides.md

 * A String is almost the same as `Vec<u8>` with extra checks to prevent creating invalid text
 <!--
-- We store data on the heap so we can easily have strings of variable sizes and grow and shrink them as needed when they are modified.
+- We store data on the heap, so we can easily have strings of variable sizes and grow and shrink them as needed when they are modified.
 - In general we really don't care about the exact length of the string -->